philsturgeon/phil.tech/_posts/2015-05-30-serializing-api-output.markdown

 ## Solutions

-I could probably bang on with more reasons for days, but todays flight landed at 5am and the folks next to me kept me up all night.
+I could probably bang on with more reasons for days, but today's flight landed at 5am and the folks next to me kept me up all night.

 I have covered the 'why' for serialization, but not the 'how'.
 For that, take a look at these solutions: